 Dave Wolfard, Board Member

-John Ballard, Carl Clay, Art Couch, Jeff Ducato, Phil Frazer, Gary Heitgrass, Dan LeGrant, Brian Ruth, Frank Sommer, Charles Sublett, Dan Diehl, and Wilson Jones.
+John Ballard, Carl Clay, Art Couch, Jeff Ducato, Phil Frazer, R.J.Gomez, Gary Heitgrass, Dan LeGrant, Brian Ruth, Frank Sommer, Charles Sublett, Dan Diehl, Wilson Jones, and Layne Enloe.